Gabriela Garcia Juarez

 firms and encourage their development and prosperity?
 Why are there such great disparities in

-economic resources across urban neighborhoods, and what can public policies do
+economic resources between urban neighborhoods, and what can public policies do

 to mitigate these inequities?
 In this